Nazakun021/local-llm-chatbot/README.md

 This project was developed as part of the **Phase 2: Tech Article Challenge** for the **SPARCS (Society of Programmers and Refined Computer Scientists)** membership application at the University of the Philippines Mindanao

-**(Optional: Add if you worked with a partner)**
-*This project/article was co-authored by Tirso Benedict J. Naza and Jay Emerson P. Navares as per the SPARCS Phase 2 guidelines

 ## Features

 **Conversational AI:** Interact with the Llama 3 model running locally.